mashtheweb/mashtheweb.github.com/index.md

 ## Some Posts

-This blog contains some posts!
+This blog contains some posts.

 Here's the "posts".